RenaudDev/ChristianWritings/content/en/Apostolic Fathers/Ignatius Of Antioch/smyrnaeans.md

 ---
 title: "St. Ignatius Of Antioch: Epistle to the Smyrnaeans"
+description: Read the Epistle to the Smyrnaeans by St. Ignatius Of Antioch or listen to the audio recording here.
+Scriptural references included with the text.
 slug: smyrnaeans
 author: St. Ignatius Of Antioch
 shortname: Epistle to the Smyrnaeans